Everest Public High School: Freshmen

-As freshmen, students take Biology, English, World History I, Mathematics I, Spanish, an elective course, and a Personalized Learning Time (PLT) period, also known at some schools as Study Hall.
-During PLT, students work on playlists and take content assessments.
-Playlists are essentially study lists that teachers will put together, containing useful information such as videos or sites.
+As freshmen, students take Biology, English 9, Modern World I, Math I, a fitting level of Spanish, 2 elective courses, and a self-directed learning (SDL) period, also known at some schools as Study Hall.
+During SDL, students work on projects and take content assessments.
 Content assessments are tests.

 Sophomores

-As sophomores, students take Physics, English, World History II, Mathematics II, Spanish, and an elective course.
+As sophomores, students take Physics, English 10, World History II, Mathematics II, a fitting level of Spanish, 2 expedition courses, and an SDL period.
 The workload increases by 30-50% from freshman year, as teachers continue to prepare students for college and for AP classes as juniors and seniors.

 Juniors

-As juniors, students take Chemistry, AP English, AP US History, Math III, Spanish, College Readiness, and another 1/2 day elective course.
+As juniors, students take Chemistry, AP English Language, AP US History, Math III, any fitting level of Spanish, and 1-2 elective courses.
+They are also eligible for internships or independent study projects at home.

 Seniors

-As seniors, students must take AP Environmental Science, AP Literature, and AP Government.
-Students are required to take at least one math subject, either AP Statistics or AP Calculus, some students have the option to take both, but they are not required to.
-All seniors must take an Expedition course or use the time for an internship.
+As seniors, students must take AP Environmental Science (or chemistry depending on the teacher situation), AP English Literature, AP Statistics, and AP Government.
+They are also eligible for internships or independent study projects at home.

 Elective courses

-For freshmen, sophomore, junior, and senior years, Everest students take an elective course.
+For freshmen and sophomore years, Everest students take an elective course.
 This period is called "Expeditions," it was formerly called "Intersession".
-During this time students take an elective course.
-Students rank their choice of courses and then they are assigned to one of their choices.
-Expeditions occurs every few months, each for two week sessions, or a total of eight weeks.
+During this time students take 2 elective courses.
+Students rank their choice of courses and then they are assigned to 2 of their choices.
+Expeditions occurs four times every few months, each for 3 two week sessions and 1 single week session, or a total of seven weeks.
 The courses offered at Everest are same as they are offered in other schools in the Summit Public Schools system and do not occur at the same time.